-It looks like Lakeland Financial Corporation (NASDAQ:LKFN) is about to go ex-dividend in the next 3 days.
-This means that investors who purchase shares on or after the 24th of July will not receive the dividend, which will be paid on the 5th of August.
+Readers hoping to buy Lakeland Financial Corporation (NASDAQ:LKFN) for its dividend will need to make their move shortly, as the stock is about to trade ex-dividend.
+This means that investors who purchase shares on or after the 23rd of January will not receive the dividend, which will be paid on the 5th of February.

-Lakeland Financial's next dividend payment will be US$0.30 per share, on the back of last year when the company paid a total of US$1.20 to shareholders.
-Based on the last year's worth of payments, Lakeland Financial stock has a trailing yield of around 2.7% on the current share price of $44.39.
-If you buy this business for its dividend, you should have an idea of whether Lakeland Financial's dividend is reliable and sustainable.
-So we need to investigate whether Lakeland Financial can afford its dividend, and if the dividend could grow.
+Lakeland Financial's upcoming dividend is US$0.30 a share, following on from the last 12 months, when the company distributed a total of US$1.20 per share to shareholders.
+Based on the last year's worth of payments, Lakeland Financial stock has a trailing yield of around 2.4% on the current share price of $49.06.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.

-Dividends are typically paid out of company income, so if a company pays out more than it earned, its dividend is usually at a higher risk of being cut.
-That's why it's good to see Lakeland Financial paying out a modest 33% of its earnings.
+Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+Lakeland Financial paid out a comfortable 34% of its profit last year.

 Have Earnings And Dividends Been Growing?

 Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
-Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
+If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
 Fortunately for readers, Lakeland Financial's earnings per share have been growing at 16% a year for the past five years.

-Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-In the last 10 years, Lakeland Financial has lifted its dividend by approximately 11% a year on average.
+Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
+Lakeland Financial has delivered 11% dividend growth per year on average over the past ten years.
 Both per-share earnings and dividends have both been growing rapidly in recent times, which is great to see.